-Mountain bike shoe deals - MBR
+Pick of the best current mountain bike shoe deals - MBR

-The current best deals on shoes for clipless pedals and flat pedals.
+The current best deals on shoes for clipless pedals and flat pedals

+Here’s our round-up of the current best mountain bike shoe deals.
 Even the best shoes don’t last forever.
 Due to the hard life we put them through.
-Here’s our regular round-up of the current best mountain bike shoe deals.

 You’ll find both clipless pedals and flat pedals shoes here.
 For practical reasons there’s always likely to be more clipless shoes in the sales than flat pedals shoes.
 This is due to the fact that there are so many more manufacturers making clipless shoes compared to flat pedal shoes.